Dentistry is simply too painful, I can’t handle that amount of pain. Going there is not safe.

 Some dentists when they’re dealing with an apprehensive patient fire in the LA really quickly.
 It’s the tearing of the tissues which this produces that causes the most pain.
 Other dentists are just impatient buggers and want the job done as fast as possible.
 They tend to attract stoical patients to their practice and they do very badly with phobic or nervous patients.

-If dentists have not succeeded in getting you numb in the past, check out our following page: Can’t be numbed?
-What to do if “novacaine” doesn’t work.
+For the vast majority of people, getting numb is easy – one or two injections in the right spot and they’re numb.
+Unfortunately, for a small percentage of people, this approach doesn’t work.
+If dentists have not succeeded in getting you numb in the past, check out the following page: Can’t be numbed?
+What to do if local anaesthetic doesn’t work.

-“How can I overcome my fear of pain?” by Jerry Gordon, DMD
+“How can I overcome my fear of pain?” by Dr. Jerry Gordon, DMD

 The first step in overcoming fear of the dentist or dental treatment involves gathering accurate information to help you judge the veracity, or truth, of those fears.
 Knowledge can be a powerful weapon against fear.
 In fact, many people fear death because it is “the great unknown.”
 A comforting component of many religions is the promise of heaven and other rewards in the afterlife.
 Although I cannot promise you that your dental experiences will be “heavenly,” I can promise that it won’t fall at the other end of the spectrum!